 Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the academy in advance of the appointment and provides evidence of the appointment.
-All requests and supporting evidence for a leave of absence due to medical appointments must be presented to the academy's office team.
+All requests and supporting evidence for a medical appointment must be presented to the academy's office team.